 Finding Card Shops in Small Towns and Rural Areas

 How to find card shops, build community, and keep collecting when you live far from any major hobby scene.
-A complete guide for rural and small-town collectors.

-Start With the Obvious: Search Thoroughly
+Search Thoroughly

 Check Hobby Shops, Not Just Card Shops